- Education and training

 - United Kingdom

-The Maritime Labour Convention 2006 not only guarantees basic rights for seafarers – it also lays out how you can enforce them.
+The Maritime Labour Convention (MLC) 2006 not only guarantees basic rights for seafarers – it also lays out how you can enforce them.
 Nautilus director of legal services Charles Boyle explains what to do when your rights aren't respected

 How can I find out what my rights are?